mborgerson/wiki-export/wiki/Boot_Process.md

 -   The MCPX ROM contains a key to decrypt the 2BL.
 -   The 2BL is run.
 The MCPX ROM is hidden at this point.
-The 2BL decryption key is .
+The 2BL decryption key is (overwritten with 0x00-Bytes).
 The 2BL contains a kernel decryption key.
 -   Once the kernel is decrypted and initialized, the INIT section is discarded.
-The kernel decryption key is overwritten with 0x00.
+The kernel decryption key is overwritten with 0x00-Bytes.
 -   The kernel only runs signed [XBE](/wiki/XBE "wikilink") files from allowed media.